Production3000/mvp3000esp/doc/sensor_module.md

 The dummy sensor scripts generate 'data'.
 They can be used for testing evaluation scripts and developing display options.

  *  [magnitude.ino](/examples/sensor/magnitude/magnitude.ino): Outputs sensor 'data' with values of vastly different orders of magnitude.
  *  [matrix.ino](/examples/sensor/matrix/matrix.ino): Outputs sensor 'data' of a typical matrix-sensor with somewhat similar values for all pixels.
  *  [noise.ino](/examples/sensor/noise/noise.ino): The generated 'data' has more or less deterministic noise patterns.
 It can be used to better understand the noisy output of a real sensor.
+ *  [pulse.ino](/examples/sensor/pulse/pulse.ino): Flat signal with random 'data' and events: pulses and steps.

 ### <a name='RealSensorBreakouts'></a>Real Sensor Breakouts

 The real world examples are demonstrating implementations only.
 Please know what you do before using the data output.

- *  [BME680](/examples/sensor/bme680/bme680.ino): Environmental sensor measuring temperature, humidity, pressure, and air resistance.
+ *  [BME680](/examples/sensor/bme680/bme680.ino): Environmental sensor measuring temperature, relative humidity, pressure, and air resistance. ([Product link](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/))
- *  HX711 load cell amplifier: weight. (planned)
+ *  [HX711](/examples/sensor/hx711/hx711.ino): HX711 load cell amplifier for weight measurements.
+ *  [SDC30](/examples/sensor/sdc30/sdc30.ino): Sensirion SDC30 ambient CO2 sensor module, measures also temperature and relative humidity. ([Product link](https://sensirion.com/products/catalog/SCD30))

 ## <a name='CustomImplementation'></a>Custom Implementation